-Expired medicines come with risks you don’t want to take.
-Sure, you can look at the label on a bottle to find out when your medication goes bad — but sometimes, errors in the production process are overlooked until it’s far too late.
+Some batches of medicine come with risks you don’t want to take.
+Sure, you can look at the label on a bottle to find out when your medication expired — but sometimes, errors in the production process are overlooked until it’s far too late.

 You may have bad medication in your cupboard without even knowing it.
 According to the FDA, expired pills can put you at risk of bacterial growth, infections, and serious illnesses.
-When authorities find out medications have gone bad, they put out a recall.
+When authorities find any issue with a specific medication, they put out a recall.

 Check out the FDA Recalls list